 Notice that as we set the hyperlink to navigate to this specific slide, even if you accidentally click the object, you remain here on this same slide within your presentation.

-Want to see what else you can do with this trick and this map?
+Want to see what else you can do with this trick and this vector map of the united states?

 Also, you can use this trick to have text appear to create the effect of highlighting when hovering over text.